 Woodcraft 2 will include a review of skills taught in Woodcraft 1 with further instruction on design and more advanced machine operations.
 The emphasis will be on the planning and construction of fine furniture and cabinetry.
 Woodcraft 2 will provide an opportunity for the student to further develop and refine his/her skills.
 There will be ample time for the student to explore advanced methods and procedures utilized in the construction of fine furniture.

 STAGE CRAFT (IA9069) Offered at Liberty High School 1.0 credit

-This class will include sections on set construction, lighting design and installation, sound systems including using microphones, monitor speakers and mixers.
-Stage craft will have many hands on activities setting up for the many programs and events.
+This class will include sections on set construction, lighting design, and installation, sound systems including using microphones, monitor speakers and mixers.
+Stagecraft will have many hands-on activities set up for the many programs and events.